-The following actions may help reduce palpitations:
+Certain actions may help

-If none of the above methods work, a person should contact the emergency medical services.
+If none of the above methods work, a person should contact emergency medical services.
 The palpitations may be the result of an underlying heart condition.

 There are numerous possible causes and triggers, such as taking certain medications or consuming too much caffeine.